goodlittlescript/goodlittlescript.github.io/drafts/index.md

 - [All the cats](examples/allthecats) - shell scripts
 - [Boom Api](examples/boomapi) - basic api
 - [Basics App](examples/basicsapp) - basic app using typical utilities
+- [All the sites](examples/allthesites) - make a website using a variety of tools and deployment platforms

 ## Learning